ylee9/baboo/README.md

 from baboo.models import TwoComponentModel

-# Sometimes `libstempo` outputs np.longdouble (float128) values
+# Sometimes `libstempo` outputs np.longdouble (float128) values,
 # but we want to use regular float64s.
-# we also want to reshape the array so it is a proper column vector
+# We also want to reshape the array so it is a proper column vector.
 freqs = np.array(freqs).astype(float).reshape((np.size(times_fit), 1))

-# the times that came out above for the frequencies are in MJD
+# The times that came out above for the frequencies are in MJD
 # not seconds.
 So convert them.
 Also convert to regular float.
-times_fit *= 86400
-times_fit = times_fit.astype(float)
+times_fit = 86400 * times_fit.astype(float)

-# design matrix relates measurements to hidden states
+# The design matrix relates the measurements to hidden states.
+# measurements = design_matrix @ state_variables.
-# in this case we have measurements of crust, but not the superfluid
+# In this case we have measurements of neutron star crust,
-# but we still want to track the superfluid with the Kalman filter.
+# but not the superfluid.
+However, we still want to track the superfluid
+# with the Kalman filter.
+So we have 1 set of measurements and 2 sets of states.
-# so our design matrix is a 1x2 matrix
+# So our design matrix is a 1x2 matrix.
 design_matrix = np.array([1, 0]).reshape((1,2))

-# Covarinace matrix of measurements.
+# Covariance matrix of measurements.
 In this case this comes from the errors
 # of our fits above
-mycov = np.asarray([np.eye(1) * freq_err for freq_err in newerrs]).T
+mycov = np.asarray([np.eye(1) * freq_err for freq_err in freq_errs]).T

-# create a model object
+# Create a model object.
 two_component_model = TwoComponentModel(freqs, mycov,
                                         design_matrix, times_fit)